2025 Conference

 The action plan is delivered by each of the catering outlets and overseen by the Sustainable Food Steering Group comprised of representatives from catering, procurement, waste, Kent Union and the sustainability team.

-Green Gown Award Winners 2024
+Green Gown Award Winners and Green Meetings Silver Award

 The Univesity of Kent won the “Benefitting Society” Award at the 2024 Green Gown Awards in recognition of their work as the world’s first Right to Food University.